MonashDataFluency/r-intro-2/README.md

 5.00pm    End Workshop
 ```

-Alternatively the workshop can be run over two half days.
+Alternatively the workshop can be run over two half days of about 4 hours each.
 Participants may find the two-day format easier to keep up with.

-`opening_slides_template.pptx` can be used as a template for an opening slideshow.
 It's traditional to use etherpad in Carpentries-style workshops.
-Fill in instructor names and the location of your workshop etherpad.
 An alternative to etherpad that we have used in recent years is a Google Doc plus a Slack channel.
 Or you can simply make the Google Doc editable by everyone.
 The workshop etherpad or the Google Doc serves as the central jumping off point for the workshop, and should list at the top:

 * schedule
 * link to this workshop material
-* link to RStudio Cloud
+* link to Posit Cloud and/or instructions for installing R and RStudio locally

 ## Teaching advice